 Cushion.
 The responsiveness of the Under Armour Heatseeker comes from the full-length ethylene-vinyl acetate (EVA) foam carrier.
 For energy return, a strategically placed Micro G foam is found at the heel.
 This foam also protects the knees and muscles from stress and pain.

 Traction.
 Thick and widely spread grooves compose the multidirectional herringbone traction pattern of the Under Armour Heatseeker.
 Herringbone is a go-to pattern for lateral and linear footwork and court control.
 The outsole has a thick rubber compound that can last more than a season of both indoor or outdoor games.

 Length and Width.
 Shoe brands have standards to follow when it comes to the lengths and widths of the shoes that they manufacture.
 Sometimes, however, the design of the shoe modifies its measurements.
-A huge number of reviewers claim that they go down half a size to achieve a comfortable fit, and they advise new buyers with average-sized feet to do the same.
-As for those with wider feet, they can go true to size.
+Still, going true to size when buying is still the safest way to go.

 Lockdown.
 The Under Armour Heatseeker has a sock-like fit.
 The side panels have thicker, and more rigid knit for foot containment.
 The inside of the shoe has a neoprene sock that anchors the shoelaces.
 It gives the shoe a more secure fit.

 Under Armour makes stability a huge aspect of the Heatseeker.
 Upon landing, the extended midsole and solid midfoot shank keep the foot steady.
 The outrigger, the wide base, and the heel counter prevents the foot from going out of the footbed.